How to decide what press to pair with a rosin plate kit?

 If you are squishing for a small commercial operation, you will be more suited for 3x7” or 2.5x7” Dual Plate Sets which are suited more towards 28-42gr.

-Depending on how much material you are planning on squishing, you will also need to insure your press will provide sufficient pressure across the puck.
+Depending on how much material you are planning on squishing, you will also need to ensure your press will provide sufficient pressure across the puck.

 Let us use the larger 3x7” plates for our first example.
 If you use a 2.5 x 6.5” rosin filter filled with 28 grams of flowers, this will have a surface area of approx. 16.25 sq/in.
 If you are wanting to achieve 1400 PSI across the puck, you will need at least a 12-ton press but a 20-ton press would be best as you would not be maxing out your presses payload.

-A smaller footprint example would be, 3x3" plates have a total of 9 sq/in on the plates surface.
+A smaller footprint example would be, 3x3" plates have a total of 9 sq/in on the surface of the plate.
 If you were using a 6-ton press, this has max 12000 lbs of force available.
 12000 lbs divided by 9 sq/in = 1333 lb sq/in of pressure as the maximum payload.

 10 to 12-ton presses are available in floor standing or bench-top models, this is a nice common press for most home rosin extractions.